What Is Hunter Syndrome (MPS II)?

-Focus on keeping your son healthy and giving him the chance to live a meaningful, rewarding life.
-Include him in family activities whenever it's safe.
+Focus on keeping your son healthy and giving them the chance to live a meaningful, rewarding life.
+Include them in family activities whenever it's safe.

 Set the tone for others.
 Be positive.
 Keep an open mind about other people; they may not know what to say so they don't pry or offend or embarrass you.
-When someone asks about him, be matter-of-fact about his condition.
-Talk about him as a person -- his interests, his curiosity, and his sunny personality, too.
-Let them know what his needs as well as his abilities are, and how they can help, if that's appropriate.
+When someone asks about them, be matter-of-fact about their condition.
+Talk about them as a person -- their interests, their curiosity, and their sunny personality, too.
+Let them know what their needs as well as their abilities are, and how they can help, if that's appropriate.

 Encourage friendships.
 Talk to other kids (or their parents) about how to interact with your son.
-Walk up to him from the front, with hands out.
-Give him about an arm's length of space.
-It's OK to remind him to touch nice and not hit.
-But kids will be kids, so prepare him for stares and teasing with role-play and humor.
+Walk up to them from the front, with hands out.
+Give them about an arm's length of space.
+It's OK to remind them to touch nice and not hit.
+But kids will be kids, so prepare them for stares and teasing with role-play and humor.

 Extra help for learning.
 Help them learn as much as they can while their brain is working well.
 If they go to school, work with the staff to come up with an individualized education program (IEP) for them.
 They may be eligible for one-on-one attention in the classroom or help for other issues, like hearing problems.